MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMBaseline.md

 ```

 ### -Path

-Specifies the full path of the cabinet (.cab) file.
+Specify the full path of the cabinet file to export to.
+Include the file extension `.cab` in the path.

 ```yaml
 Type: String